MorganFxrmer/COMP3932_Synoptic_Project/README.md

 # AI Fitness Trainer

-This repository contains the source code for AI Fitness Trainer, a Kivy-based Python application that uses MediaPipe for pose estimation and an LSTM model to analyze exercise form and predict fatigue levels.
+This repository contains the source code for AI Fitness Trainer, a Kivy-based Python application that uses MediaPipe for pose estimation and an LSTM model to analyse exercise form and predict fatigue levels.
 The application provides real-time feedback on exercise form and fatigue, with a user-friendly interface for both live camera input and video file analysis.

 ## Features